+- Audits

 - Certifications

 - Nonconformances

-- Supplier corrective caction requests
+- Supplier corrective action requests

 - Deviations

 - Change proposals

 - Supplier scorecard

-- Scorecard Notification: One email will be sent to four contacts (Two Quality contacts, Top Executive, and the 1st Materials contact).
+- Scorecard Notification: One email will be sent to four contacts (Quality contact, Top Executive, Sales, and the 1st Materials contact).
 This email will state the scorecard is ready with a link to EQMS.

-- · Monthly Delivery Detail: Another email will be the Monthly Delivery Detail that goes to the two Quality contacts and the 1st Material contact.
+- o Monthly Delivery Detail: Another email will be the Monthly Delivery Detail that goes to the two Quality contacts and the 1st Material contact.

 - Applicable supplier documents

 - Ability to schedule and document business reviews